 James Johnston, Searcy County Historical Society, will present the fifth talk in a series on Searcy County and the Civil war entitled “1865: Revenge or Reconciliation?”

-Fridays presentations will take place in the air-conditioned Marshall Civic Center on Zack Road, beginning at 9:30 am.
+Friday’s presentations will take place in the air-conditioned Marshall Civic Center on Zack Road, beginning at 9:30 am.
 There will be a small fee for Friday’s events.
-Following the presentations there will be a mixer-dinner at 5:30 pm in the Petit Jean Co-op building on Airport Road.
+Following the presentations there will be a mixer-dinner at 5:30 pm at the Civic Center.
 This is an opportunity for those who will be looking for kin on Saturday to get a head start on finding folks who might have information one is looking for, or who are kin.

 Saturday’s “genealogical swap meet” will open its doors at 9:00 am to the Civic Center for the public to meet family historians, county genealogical and historical societies and book sellers who have set up to answer questions and help seekers find answers.
 All browsers are welcome; there is no entry fee or set up fee.
 It is a time to meet kin with North Arkansas roots.